megaease/easeagent/doc/development-guide.md

 6. Debug FAQ

 ##  Plugin Structure
-All plugin-modules are locate in the `plugins` folder under the top-level directory of Easeagent project and a plugin-module can contains several plugins, eg. a "Tracking Plugin" and a "Metric Plugin".
+All plugin modules are located in the `plugins` folder under the top-level directory of the Easeagent project and a plugin module can contain several plugins, eg. a "Tracking Plugin" and a "Metric Plugin".
 ![image](./images/httpServletPlugin-module.jpg)

 As mentioned before, we abstract the plugin into the "three elements" corresponding to three interfaces, **Points**, **Interceptor** and **AgentPlugin**.
-The development of a plugin is an implementation of these three interfaces, which complete the definition of where to enhanced, what to do at the enhancement point and the configuration of the plugin respectively.
+The development of a plugin is an implementation of these three interfaces, which complete the definition of where to enhance, what to do at the enhancement point and the configuration of the plugin respectively.

 ### Points
-`Points` implementation defines methods to be enhanced and if a dynamic private member with access methods for that member are added to the instance of matched classes.
+`Points` implementation specifies methods that will be enhanced and if a dynamic private field with access methods for that field is added to instances of matched classes.
-When there is only one methodMatcher in the return set of `getMethodMather()`, the qualifier value defaults to 'default', and there is no need to explicitly assign a value.
+When there is only one `MethodMatcher` in the return set of `getMethodMather()`, the qualifier value defaults to 'default', and there is no need to explicitly assign a value.
 When there are multiple methods in a matched class that require enhancement with different interceptors, a qualifier needs to be assigned to each `MethodMatcher` as the keyword used by different interceptors to bind.

-To decouple from ByteBuddy, `ClassMatcher` and `MethodMatcher` are wrapped with reference to the DSL of **ByteBuddy**.
+Decoupled from **ByteBuddy**, the EaseAgent "ClassMatcher" and "MethodMatcher" were designed by learning the ByteBuddy's DSL, instead of using the ByteBuddy interface directly

 The DSL of `ClassMatcher` and `MethodMatcher` is described in [Matcher DSL](./matcher-DSL.md)
 ```java